Don't overlook this excellent small MPV – it's a good steer…

 Add to that the option of the xDrive four-wheel drive system, a choice that’s been incredibly popular across the rest of the firm’s range here in the UK, and it’s no surprise that the 225i and 220d models will be available with this later in the year.

-At launch there’s only a pair of engines to choose from; one four-cylinder diesel and one three-cylinder petrol, both with a focus on economy and efficiency rather than performance.
-The former produces 148bhp and 330Nm from its 2.0-litre turbocharged unit, completing the 0-62mph sprint in just 8.9 seconds.
+There’s a pair of engines to choose from; one four-cylinder diesel and one three-cylinder petrol, both with a focus on economy and efficiency rather than performance.
+The former produces 150hp and 330Nm from its 2.0-litre turbocharged unit, completing the 0-62mph sprint in 8.9 seconds.

-Later this year we’ll see the above pair joined by a 216d and 220d diesel pairing as well as 220i and 225i petrol engines.
+Both engines are available in a variety of tunes – from the 216d via the 220d diesel, there are also the 220i and 225i petrol engines.
 A choice of automatic gearboxes, six-speed for the three-cylinders and eight-speed for the four, supplement the standard six-speed manual gearbox on most engines.

 That’s all down to the firm’s EfficientDynamics kit, which on the 2 Series Active Tourer includes lightweight steel for the structure, Auto Start/Stop, brake energy recuperation and an Aero Curtain which improves aerodynamics to lower fuel consumption.